 Most CRM tools include the ability to create templates and don’t hesitate to use them.
 Templates serve as one of the biggest time-savers for your already busy sales team, and can ensure that your emails are sent immediately following a call because you do not need to start from scratch each time.

-Create several templates that are geared toward specific industries you are calling; this ensures that the emails you send will be targeted and customized, rather than appearing like a generic follow-up.
+Create several templates geared toward specific industries you are calling; this ensures that your emails are targeted and customized, rather than appearing like a generic follow-up.

 To add an even more personalized touch, save space at the top of each template where you can reference the topics discussed during a call or referenced in a voicemail.
 This will show your recipients that you’re paying attention to their needs and are not simply sending irrelevant carbon copies of emails to everyone you contact.